SAP/cloud-identity-developer-guide/docs/concepts/AuthorizationChecks.md

 ## Conditional Policies

-Grants of authorization policies can be restricted by conditions to filter the resources on which the action is allowed.
+Grants of authorization policies can be restricted by conditions to filter the entities of a resource on which the action is allowed.
 For example, a policy can grant the right to read products only if the product is in stock:

 ```SQL
 POLICY ReadProducts {